What events occurred between

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: What happened BETWEEN the time the Old Testament ended and the New Testament began?
 What PROPHECIES were fulfilled?
 What major wars were fought?

-A. In order to figure out what wars or fulfilled prophecy occurred during this period, we should first know the approximate dates for it.
+Answer: In order to figure out what wars or fulfilled prophecy occurred during this period, we should first know the approximate dates for it.
 Malachi, the last book in the Old Testament, was most likely written roughly around 400 B.C.
-A reasonable date for the beginning of John the Baptist's ministry, considered the beginning of the New Testament period, is around 26 A.D. (shortly before Jesus' ministry began).
+A reasonable date for the beginning of John the Baptist's ministry, considered the beginning of the New Testament period, is the early part of 26 A.D. (shortly before Jesus' ministry began in the Fall).

 So then, what wars occurred during the period roughly between the Old and New Testaments?
 A key war, famous even today, broke out between Alexander the Great and the Persian Empire, during which he defeated them in several major battles from 333 to 331 B.C.